Melted Onions

 2.

-Melt the butter in the stockpot over medium-low heat.
-Add the sliced onions.
-Keep your eye on the onions and stir often at the beginning to allow all the slices to contact the bottom of the pot so they start to release their liquid.
-In about 45 minutes, they should have released a good amount of liquid.
-At this point, you can turn the heat up slightly to reduce this liquid at a quicker pace.
-Return the heat to low once most of the watery liquid is gone.
+Melt the butter in a stockpot over medium-low heat, then add the sliced onions.
+Keep an eye on them, stirring frequently at the start to ensure all the slices get a turn on the bottom of the pot, where they’ll start releasing their liquid.
+After about 45 minutes, the onions should have given off a good amount of liquid.
+At this point, you can slightly increase the heat to reduce the liquid faster, then lower it back once most of the liquid has evaporated.

 3.

-Place the diffuser under the stockpot to further reduce the heat in contact with the bottom of the pot.
-Reduce heat to low and stir every ten to 15 minutes, watching to keep from scorching.
-The color will change from white to ecru, amber, and finally to a deep brown.
-This can take five to six hours.
-Keep a careful eye toward the end to prevent scorching, stirring much more often as you reach the end.
-You will remove from the heat when you have approximately 1 ½ to 2 cups of deeply caramelized onions.
+Place a heat diffuser under the stockpot to further reduce the heat.
+Lower the heat to low, stirring every 10-15 minutes to prevent scorching.
+The onions will gradually change color from white to ecru, to amber, and finally to a deep, rich brown.
+This slow process can take about five to six hours.
+As you near the end, stir more frequently to avoid burning.
+You’ll know they’re done when you have around 1 ½ to 2 cups of deeply caramelized onions.

 4.